doctorfree/DoctorFreeScripts/README.md

 [**mvfem**](mvfem) - Rename a downloaded Femjoy zip archive that contains two model names to use only one model's name so it will work with femzip.

+[**only**](only) - Report files or directories only in one directory hierarchy but not in a second directory hierarchy.

 [**piclinks**](piclinks) - Create symbolic links to photo files where possible to reduce duplicate storage of photos.
 Link into my Aperture libraries.

 [**stop_leapd**](stop_leapd) - Stop the Leap Motion daemon and agent then backup and remove the plist files so they do not auto start.
 Includes Bash functions to replace auto start with manual start/stop